yanpanlau/yanpanlau.github.io/_posts/2016-07-10-FlappyBird-Keras.md

 title: Using Keras and Deep Q-Network to Play FlappyBird
 ---

-A single 200 lines of python code to demostrate DQN with Keras
+200 lines of python code to demonstrate DQN with Keras

 ![](/img/animation1.gif)

 # Overview

-This project demostrated how to use Deep-Q Learning algorithm with Keras together to play FlappyBird.
+This project demonstrates how to use the Deep-Q Learning algorithm with Keras together to play FlappyBird.

-This is my first project in Machine Learning and intented to target new-comers who are interested in Reinforcement Learning.
+This is my first project in Machine Learning and intended to target newcomers who are interested in Reinforcement Learning.

 # Installation Dependencies: